AlexProgrammerDE/Minecraft-Server/README.md

 ## Issues

-I am happy about every reported issue, it is no matter how small he is.
+I am happy about every reported issue, it is no matter how small it is.

 ## To-Do